tfKamran/studio-help/400_use/400_disk-image.md

 [Uncompress and untar][uncompress-blog] the appliance.
 Perhaps you can use [7-zip][win-7zip], a tool unter GNU LGPL licence.

-To write your appliance to a USB stick in a Windows enviroment, you need to the '[dd for windows][win-dd]' tool.
+To write your appliance to a USB stick in a Windows environment, you need to the '[dd for windows][win-dd]' tool.

 To find the device to write to, insert the USB stick, open the